spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

     * **[Kubernetes Node](https://kubernetes.io/docs/concepts/architecture/nodes/)** -  A worker machine
     * **[Kubernetes Cluster](https://kubernetes.io/docs/concepts/)** - A set of machines, called nodes, that run containerized applications managed by Kubernetes.
 A cluster has at least one worker node and at least one master node.
     * **[K8s](https://kubernetes.io/)** - Abbreviation of Kubernetes
-    * **[POD](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/)** - Smallest deployable unit of computing that can be created and managed in Kubernetes.
+    * **[POD](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/)** - Smallest deployable unit of computing that can be created and managed in Kubernetes
-    * **[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)** - Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+    * **[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)** - Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods
     * **[Service](https://kubernetes.io/docs/concepts/services-networking/service/)** - An abstract way to expose an application running on a set of Pods as a network service
+    * **[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)** - An API object that manages external access to the services in a cluster, typically HTTP
     * **[Proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies/)** - Exposes REST API
 * **Tibco**
     * **[Streaming Machine](http://devzone.tibco.com/sites/streambase/latest/sb/sb-product/documentation/architectsguide/ch03s01.html)** - An execution context for a node